BestianCode/ansible.role.gpu_infiniband_remove/README.md

 - **Development packages**: Headers and development libraries for IB/RDMA
 - **RDMA core components**: Core RDMA infrastructure and libraries

-**Note**: The role uses a two-stage approach:

-1. First, it identifies and removes specific installed packages
-2. Then, it applies wildcard patterns to catch any remaining packages

-## How it works

-1. **Discovery phase**: Scans installed packages using `dpkg -l` to find InfiniBand-related packages
-2. **Targeted removal**: Uses Ansible's apt module to safely remove identified packages
-3. **Wildcard cleanup**: Applies wildcard patterns to catch any remaining packages
-4. **Cleanup**: Runs autoremove to clean up orphaned dependencies

 ## Role Variables

 - `infiniband_cleanup_enabled`: Whether to perform InfiniBand/MLNX OFED cleanup (default: `false`)